fshernoff/Last-Stop/last-stop-game-bible-v2.md

 ## 15. CONTENT: COMPLETE SCENE SCRIPTS

 **CRITICAL: These scenes are the actual game content.
 They are complete, standalone, and never dynamically modified.**

+**Implementation note:** Loop-based thresholds in this document are legacy.
+The shipped game gates progression by **chapter** (`requirements.chapter`).
+Refer to the scene files in `src/data/scenes` for authoritative requirements and wording.

 ### 15.1 MARGE SCENES